Abhisehekvictor/abhisehkvictorCV/Readme.md

 Project Details:
-CV Project Where we have used semantic element of html and optimise for seo purpose This is a simple project with little detail about our resume Soon, or later, we will add css part in this
+CV Project Where we have used semantic element of html and optimise for seo purpose This is a simple project with little detail about our resume.
+Soon, or later, we will add css part in this